labd/graphql-codegen-plugin-amplience/packages/plugin-terraform/README.md

     kind: SLOT, # Can either be CONTENT_TYPE (default), SLOT, or HIERARCHY
     visualizations: true, # If true, it will add the visualizations defined in the codegen.yml
     icon: "http://example.com/icon.png"
+    autoSync: true # Optional field, if true, it will allow the content-type-schema to be sync-ed with the content-type automatically
 ) {
     ...
 }